VoteIT/voteit.liquid/README.rst

 .. image:: https://travis-ci.org/VoteIT/voteit.liquid.png?branch=master
     :target: https://travis-ci.org/VoteIT/voteit.liquid

+NOTE: Development on this package is discontinued.
+It probably won't work with the current version of VoteIT.

+---

 The possibility to give your vote to someone else and have them represent you.

-Note: This is only compatible with the newer version of VoteIT that depends on Arche.
-The package is also pretty crude so far, but it gets the job done.

 Terminology
 -----------